HOPE HOUSE OF SOUTH CENTRAL WISCONSIN

 Denim Day is in honor of a young Italian woman who was raped by her driving instructor.
 He was convicted, but he appealed and the judges overturned the conviction.
 The judges decided that "...because the victim wore very, very tight jeans, she had to help him remove them, and by removing the jeans it was no longer rape, but consensual sex."

-Denim Day was created as a message in protest of victim-blaming.
-We need to start by believing survivors and not blame them for the sexual assault that someone else committed against them.
+Denim Day was created as a message in protest of victim-blaming and to show survivors that we believe and support them.

 Picture